I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The people at the Generosity Project were wrestling with how the world was coping in hard times, so they decided to check in with the notoriously selfish Ik people.
 Were they still the reviled society of the early 1970s?
 Baylor University anthropologist Cathryn Townsend travelled to Uganda to find out.

-She lived with the Ik for a year and writes “I can emphatically say that the selfishness described by Turnbull is not characteristic of Ik people today, even though they live in hardship.”
+She lived with the Ik for a year and wrote, “I can emphatically say that the selfishness described by Turnbull is not characteristic of Ik people today, even though they live in hardship.”

 Townsend allows that some of the behaviour Turnbull reported might have been partially true at the time because of the enormous stress the community had suffered over relocation and famine.